SamaHeidardoost/Metabolomics-Clustering-Analysis/README.md

 # MTBLS79 Metabolomics Clustering Analysis

+A comparative study of eleven clustering algorithms on the MTBLS79 metabolomics dataset using PCA, UMAP, and multiple clustering evaluation metrics.

 ## Project Overview

 This project presents a comprehensive unsupervised learning analysis of the MTBLS79 metabolomics dataset.
 The objective was to investigate the underlying biological structure of the samples using multiple clustering algorithms and dimensionality reduction techniques.